 Inside, the Walnut Room on the 7th floor is home to the 45-foot Great Tree and diners eagerly await their yearly tradition of the restaurant’s famous chicken pot pie.

 Outside, visitors line up on the sidewalk to see the famous holiday windows.
-They’ve been using the same display for the last few years now, so it’s not quite as impressive as it used to be.

 Lincoln Park ZooLights

 While most of the animals stay inside you can tour the various houses.
-You’ll definitely want to check out the Kovler Lion House, since that’s where Santa visits with the children.
+You’ll definitely want to check out the Kovler Lion House, since that’s where Santa Claus visits with the children.
 There are also ice carvers and a musical light show.

 Related: Learn more about Lincoln Park Zoo